 How do you find out the correct HS Code list for imported products?

-Customs Brokers and Freight Forwarders employ trained experienced operators who deal with classification issues daily.
+Customs Brokers and freight forwarders employ trained experienced operators who deal with classification system and issues daily.
 For this reason, it’s best to leave it in professional hands because opinions frequently vary on what is the “correct” classification.

 When goods are declared to Customs for either export or import clearance, the owner is responsible for the correct classification of the goods.
 Sometimes suppliers share this information but it’s not always reliable with accuracy.
 Customs authorities will provide a binding legal ruling on the correct classification, if requested, referred to as a Tariff Advice.

-You can search this Harmonized Tariff Schedule website to search the HS code list and tariff code yourself.
+For the U.S. you can search this Harmonized Tariff Schedule website to search the HTS code list and tariff code yourself.

 How do Free Trade Agreements affect import duty rates?